 1995 Oct – First public Sunday morning gathering at Living Bible Explorers.

 1995 Nov – Sunday gatherings begin at Jubilee Place @ MBCI.
-During this period the Pastoral team includes various combinations of: David & Anita Ruis, Jan & Coral Steffan, John & Violet Rademaker, and Brian & Shannon Creary.
+During this period the Pastoral/leadership team includes various combinations of: David & Anita Ruis, Jan & Coral Steffan, John & Violet Rademaker, and Brian & Shannon Creary.
 Colin & Cynthia Lees later join the pastoral team.
 Many others were also involved in various capacities, coming and going throughout the years.

 1996 Sept – The Fragrance of Justice conference with John Wimber & Jackie Pullinger.